ibm-cloud-docs/vpc/lb-adv-traffic-mgmt.md

 ## Max connections
 {: #max-connections}

 Use the `max connections` configuration to limit the maximum number of concurrent connections for a given front-end virtual port.
-If you do not configure a value, the default of `2000` concurrent connections is used.
-The maximum concurrent connections for a given front-end virtual port or system-wide across all front-end virtual ports is `15000`.
+If you do not configure a value, the system uses a default of `2000` concurrent connections.
+The maximum concurrent connections for a given front-end virtual port, or system-wide across all front-end virtual ports, is `15000`.

 ## Session persistence
 {: #session-persistence}

+By default, an ALB forwards received requests to a back-end server based on the configured load-balancing method.
+You can enable session persistence to ensure that a client remains connected to the same back-end server throughout a session.

+### Source IP
+{: #source-ip}

-An ALB supports session persistence based on the source IP of the connection.
-As an example, if you have `source IP` type session persistence that is enabled for port 80 (HTTP), then subsequent HTTP connection attempts from the same source IP client are persistent on the same back-end server.
+With this option, an ALB creates the affinity between a client and a back-end server based on the source IP of the connection.
+As an example, if you enable source IP type session persistence for port 80 (HTTP), then any subsequent HTTP connection attempts from the same source IP client are persistent on the same back-end server.
 This feature is available for all supported protocols (HTTP, HTTPS, and TCP).

+### Cookie-based session persistence
+{: #cookie}

+With this option, an ALB creates the affinity between a client and a back-end server based on cookies.
+ALBs support two modes of cookie-based session persistence:

+  * HTTP cookie persistence
+  * Application-cookie persistence

+For HTTP cookie persistence, a load balancer inserts a cookie with a predefined prefix, while application cookie persistence allows you to define your own cookie name.
+This feature supports only HTTP and HTTPS protocols.

+#### HTTP cookie persistence
+{: #http-cookie}

+When an ALB receives the first request, it forwards the request to a back-end server based on the configured load-balancing method.
+The load balancer inserts a cookie with a name prefixed by `IBMVPCALB` in the response from the back-end server sent to the client.
+If the client includes the cookie in subsequent requests, the load balancer forwards the requests to the same back-end server.

+#### Application cookie persistence
+{: #application-cookie}

+In addition to HTTP cookie persistence, you can also define your own application cookie to achieve session persistence.
+Your application is expected to generate a cookie and its name will match the application cookie name that is configured by the ALB.
+When an ALB receives the first request, it forwards the request to a back-end server based on the configured load-balancing method.
+The load balancer inserts a cookie with a name prefixed by `IBMVPCALB` in the response from the back-end server containing your application cookie.
+The client must include both the load-balancer-inserted cookie and your application cookie in subsequent requests for the ALB to maintain persistence to the same back-end server.

+#### Additional considerations for cookie-based session persistence
+{: #cookie-additional-considerations}

+* The `cookie name` value does not contain separator characters, such as `( ) < > @ , ; : \ " / [ ] ? = { }`.
+It can contain US-ASCII characters, except control characters, spaces, and tabs.
+* A user-defined application cookie name cannot start with the prefix `IBM`.
+* A user-defined cookie name is case-sensitive.
+* A secure cookie with the `SameSite=None` attribute is only sent to the client through the HTTPS protocol from the load balancer.
+* A client must accept cookies for cookie-based session persistence to work.

 ## HTTP keep alive
 {: #http-keep-alive}

 {{site.data.keyword.alb_full}} supports `HTTP keep alive` when it is enabled on both the client and back-end servers.
-The application load balancer attempts to reuse the server-side HTTP connections to increase connection efficiency and reduce latency.
+The load balancer attempts to reuse the server-side HTTP connections to increase connection efficiency and reduce latency.

 ## TCP keep alive
 {: #tcp-keep-alive}